 Insect Phobia Treatment – Therapy

 Little by little, an insect phobia can be desensitized.
-Then it is possible to have greater comfort in the presence of those things that used to bug you.
+Then, after bug phobia treatment, it is possible to have greater comfort in the presence of those little things that used to bug you.